 Utah lawmakers propose criminal penalties for unauthorized access to voter records amid election reform debate

-2025-01-03 | Governor Cox Monthly News Conferences, Utah Governor Spencer Cox, Utah Governors, Utah Executive Branch, Utah
+January 03, 2025 | Governor Cox Monthly News Conferences, Utah Governor Spencer Cox, Utah Governors, Utah Executive Branch, Utah

-This article was created by AI using a video recording of the meeting.
-It summarizes the key points discussed, but for full details and context, please refer to the video of the full meeting.
-Link to Full Meeting
+This article was created by AI summarizing key points discussed.
+AI makes mistakes, so for full details and context, please refer to the video of the full meeting.
+Please report any errors so we can fix them.
+Report an error »

 In a recent government meeting, Utah lawmakers outlined their plans for the upcoming 2025 legislative session, focusing heavily on election reform and voting processes.
 A significant topic of discussion was a proposed bill aimed at criminalizing unauthorized access to voter records, which emerged in response to a controversial incident involving a county clerk in Utah County.
 This bill, introduced by Representative Stephanie Grishius, would make it a class B misdemeanor to access voter records without consent, carrying potential penalties of up to six months in jail and a $1,000 fine.
 This move reflects lawmakers' commitment to safeguarding voter privacy amid ongoing debates about election integrity.